Pathways: Pharmacy Technician

 - Take the college placement exam workshop (optional) .

 - Take the COMPASS placement exam.
-You can call one of the PCC testing centers to schedule the exam.
+You can call one of the PCC testing centers for testing dates and times.

 - Contact Bem Huynh at firstname.lastname@example.org for information about the Pharmacy Technician class and Laurie Chadwick at 971-722-6233 for information about the Career Pathways Career Planning class.